Blogging Strategies: Quality Content

 One of the best thing you can do for post-writing is to… ignore your post writing.
 What?
 Yes.

-More often than not, I find myself a little brain-dead after a long workday and most certainly before a workday.
 When I have trouble coming up with exactly what to say, I walk away.
-I go for a run, do a little yoga, online shop, make a snack, or drink some tea.
+I go for a run, do a little yoga, make a snack, or drink some tea.
 When I come back to my desk, my mind is just a little more clear.
 Nothing new or revolutionary here, but taking a break to unwind as I write a post really works wonders.
 I’d rather have a post that I wrote over the course of a few days than to post something crappy and rushed.

 6. Know how to write a recipe.